New Mexico offers families limited school choice options. The state does not support private school choice.

 New Mexico does not offer private school choice.

-New Mexico offers a state-led program and a few district-led online learning options, but as of fall 2011, there were no full-time online charter schools.
-According to Keeping Pace with K-12 Online Learning, New Mexico’s state-led Innovative Digital Education and Learning New Mexico (IDEAL-NM) program provides courses to K-12 students statewide and had 3,816 course enrollments in 2010-2011.
-As of 2010, 38 school districts and 21 charter schools offered online courses to their students.
+New Mexico offers a state-led program, two full-time online charter schools, and a few district-led online learning options.
+According to Keeping Pace with K-12 Online Learning, New Mexico’s state-led Innovative Digital Education and Learning New Mexico (IDEAL-NM) program provides courses to K-12 students statewide and had 2,697 course enrollments in 2012-2013.
+The two full-time charter schools, the New Mexico Connections Academy (NMCA) and the statewide New Mexico Virtual Academy (NMVA), will be open for the 2013-2014 school year.
+The largest online supplemental district school, eCADEMY, is a part of the Albuquerque Public School.
+As of 2013, 52 school districts and 20 charter schools offered online courses to their students.

 Click here for detailed information on New Mexico's public school system and see below for school choice contacts and a history of school choice legislation in New Mexico.